How to apply

 For special consideration for late discontinuation, you can list a number of courses on one application.

-If your application is based on medical grounds, you must have a UC Medical Certificate completed by a registered medical practitioner.
-You should ensure that you see your medical practitioner within a reasonable timeframe for them to be able to make a diagnosis, and that they are provided with sufficient information regarding the timing of your assessments (if applicable) to enable them to provide beneficial supporting documentation.
+If your application is based on medical grounds, it should be supported with medical evidence from a medical practioner.
+Ideally you should submit a UC Medical Certificate.
+Where possible, you should ensure that you see your medical practitioner within a reasonable timeframe for them to be able to make a diagnosis, and that they are provided with sufficient information regarding the timing of your assessments/exams (as applicable) to enable the medical practioner to provide beneficial supporting documentation.

 Other accepted evidence

-If you aren’t able to provide independent evidence for your circumstances, you must complete a statutory declaration in front of a Justice of the Peace and attach this to your application: Statutory Declaration
+If you are not able to provide independent evidence for your circumstances, you must complete a statutory declaration in front of a Justice of the Peace and attach this to your application: Statutory Declaration